 We will retain personal information (for customers and tenants) relating to any works organised by us for:

 - A maximum of 6 years from the end date of a job/service.

 - If you apply or enquire about a maintenance service with Clockwork but this does not proceed to a purchase, we will retain your data for a maximum of 12 months.

 For all maintenance works, we hold both homeowner and agent information, this includes contact details such as name, address, phone number and contact number.
 In instances where the property is sublet we would also require tenants’ contact information, we collect this information on the basis that you have obtained consent to pass these on to us.
 Your details are stored in our customer database and our accounts software.

 When you subscribe to our newsletter we collect your name and your email address, which will be stored in our email marketing system.
 We keep this information for the duration of your custom.

 We need this data to be able to send you details of any offers, relatable matters or local news.
 We are processing this data with your consent.
 You may withdraw your consent at any time by clicking on the unsubscribe link at the bottom of the newsletter.

 Your details are stored in our customer database.
 We require this data so that we can meet legal requirements in relation to anti-money laundering legislation and for our financial records, we keep this for the required period of seven years.

-We will only share your details with relevant specialists (for example, subcontractors, surveyors and suppliers etc) and relevant government bodies when you ask us to do so or required to do so.
-We have formal data sharing agreements in place with our referral partners to ensure your data is handled appropriately when we share it.
+We will only share your details with relevant specialists (for example, subcontractors, surveyors and suppliers etc) and relevant government bodies when you ask us to do so or are required to do so.
+We have formal data-sharing agreements in place with our referral partners to ensure your data is handled appropriately when we share it.

-We may use anonymised properties as case studies to be published on our website and social media.
+We may use properties as case studies to be published on our website and social media.